ImValerio/email-sender/README.md

 -   Clone the repo
 -   Open the folder and run `npm i`
--   Start the server with the command `npm run start`
+-   Start the server with this command `npm run start`
 -   Go to `http://SERVER_ADDRESS:PORT/send-email/here specify the recipient's email`

 ## Packages